100%

 Royal Vermin Background

-The team I worked with was small and very understanding, so it wasn't hard to organize ourselves.
-The real skills I developed during my time at Tobafeu Studio Inc. were my Game Design and Level Design skills.
+The team I worked with was very small and very understanding, so it wasn't hard to organize ourselves.
+The real skills I developed during my time at Tobafeu Studio Inc. were my game development skills, while mostly learning about game design and level design.

 I also became very familiar with production cycles on a smaller scale: brainstorming ideas, creating prototypes, then lead the production of the assets and programming needed.
 I learned where to showcase a game, and when and how to contact Nintendo to get a game on the Switch.

 Because the team was so small, I was able to dabble in many areas.
-I handled the mastering and audio design, did most of the voice acting, and learned how to create appealing backgrounds that don't interfere with gameplay.
+I handled the mastering and audio design, I did a lot of the voice acting, I did a lot of video editing and storyboarding and I created a lot of the VFX for the game.

-Overall, I was able to truly spread my wings, gaining both confidence and humility in my game design skills.
-For that, I am eternally grateful for the trust and friendship I was given at Tobafeu Studio Inc.
+Overall, I was able to spread my wings, gaining both confidence and humility in my game development skills.
+For that, I am deeply grateful for the trust and friendship I received at Tobafeu Studio Inc.